 Did Someone Else Cause Your Head Injury?

 Treatment of severe post-concussive syndrome can be expensive, and as the medical bills continue to grow, you may find that the costs are prohibitive.
 If someone else is responsible for your injuries, you may have a right to have the responsible party pay for your care.
-At The Law Office of Cohen & Jaffe, LLP, our personal injury lawyers can help injured people recover compensation for injuries, in order to help with medical expenses, medications, lost income, and other unforeseen consequences of severe injuries.
+At The Law Office of Cohen & Jaffe, LLP, our personal injury lawyer in Long Island can help injured people recover compensation for injuries, in order to help with medical expenses, medications, lost income, and other unforeseen consequences of severe injuries.
 Call or visit us online today and schedule your free consultation.

 For a free legal consultation, call 516-358-6900The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.
 Information on this website may not constitute the most up-to-date legal or other information and may not be applicable in your jurisdiction.